 Over time, company results have a tendency to regress to the mean as underlying economic forces attract new entrants to attractive markets and encourage participants to leave low-return businesses.
 Because of this tendency, companies that have been “good” performers in the past may prove to be inferior investments, while “poor” companies frequently provide superior investment returns in the future.
 The “good” companies underperform because the market overestimates their future growth and future return on equity and, as a result, accords the stocks overvalued price-to-book ratios; the converse is true of the “poor” companies.

-Five years is fairly short test window to prove a theory.
+Five years is a very short test window to prove a theory.
 So Barry Bannister stepped up to test Clayman’s theory over a longer time period.
 In 1990, he published the results of his study based on the period from 1977 to 1989.
 His results were consistent.
-The “Unexcellent” stocks beat the “Excellent” stocks and the S&P 500.
+His “Unexcellent” stocks beat the “Excellent” stocks and the S&P 500.

 Bannister explained the results of the 2013 study: